 Around 1.1 million people are living with HIV in the United States of America (USA).
 Nearly one in seven of these people are unaware they have HIV.

-The USA is the greatest funder of the global response to HIV, but also has an ongoing HIV epidemic itself, with around 37,600 new infections a year.
-HIV affects locations differently as well, so we’ve compiled the cities with highest rates in the nation (this list has been updated as of 2020).
+The USA is the greatest funder of the global response to HIV, but also has an ongoing HIV epidemic itself, with approximately 36,801 people receiving an HIV diagnosis in the United States and dependent areas.
+HIV affects locations differently as well, so we’ve compiled the cities with the highest rates in the nation (this list has been updated as of 2022).
+Looking at these cities, you’ll find that many of them have a large Black population, significant issues with poverty and are geographically located in the South

 10. Baltimore, Maryland – 24.3